What Is Puberty?

-How Precocious Puberty Affects Kids
+How Does Precocious Puberty Affect Kids?

 Even emotions and behavior may change in kids with precocious puberty.
 Girls can become moody and irritable.
 Boys can become more aggressive and also develop a sex drive inappropriate for their age.

-Causes of Precocious Puberty
+What Causes Precocious Puberty?

-Diagnosing Precocious Puberty
+How Is Precocious Puberty Diagnosed?

 Depending upon the cause, there are two possible approaches to treatment:

-- treating the underlying cause or disease, such as a tumor
+- treating the underlying cause or disease

-- lowering the high levels of sex hormones with medicine to stop sexual development from progressing
+- lowering the high levels of sex hormones with medicine to stop sexual development

 - poor grades